4 Ways to Avoid a Christmas Spendover

-Rewards Cards- If you’re going to be spending a large amount of money, you might as well be earning cash, points or miles back!
-When looking for a rewards card, look for a card that will offer rewards that are beneficial to you.
-For example, if you are going to be looking for a new truck or SUV in the future, you should be checking out the Capital One® BuyPower Card.
-With the Capital One® BuyPower Card, you can get 5% earnings on your first $5,000 in purchases every year, then an unlimited 2% earnings on every purchase after that.
-With those earnings, you can redeem them toward the purchase or lease of a new Chevrolet, Buick, GMC or Cadillac vehicle.
-There is no annual fee and your earnings don’t expire.
-This is great even if you won’t be looking for a new vehicle for a couple years!
+Rewards Business Cards- If you’re going to be spending a large amount of money, you might as well be earning cash, points or miles back!
+When looking for a rewards business card, look for a card that will offer rewards that are beneficial to you.
+For example, if you are going to be looking for a new truck or SUV in the future, you should be checking out the GM BuyPower Business Card from Capital One® -Get The Card That Helps You Get The Car.
+With the GM BuyPower Business Card from Capital One® -Get The Card That Helps You Get The Car, you can get, 5% Earnings on purchases of GM parts, accessories and service at authorized GM dealers - all of which can be exclusively redeemed toward the purchase or lease of an eligible, new Chevrolet, Buick, GMC or Cadillac vehicle.
+No annual fee, no limit to how much you can earn and redeem, and your Earnings don't expire on an open Account; plus, a 0% Intro APR on purchases for the first 12 months and a variable APR of 18.99% after that.

 If travel rewards are more beneficial to you, check out the Barclaycard Arrival Plus® World Elite Mastercard® which offers 2x miles on all purchases.
 This card currently has a great intro bonus as well with the ability to earn 60,000 bonus miles after you spend $5,000 on purchases within the first 90 days and paying the annual fee!
 So if you travel frequently or are saving up for a family vacation next Christmas, you should check out this rewards card.